lab-ml/remote/notes/local-ubuntu.md

 sudo apt-get upgrade
 ```

-If you ran this on a fresh Ubuntu 20.04 installation it will have kernel upgrades and you will be required to restart the computer.
+If you ran this on a fresh Ubuntu 20.04 installation it would upgrade the kernel and you will be required to restart the computer.

 Install **vim** and **git**.